 (g) Document potential behavioral issues identified in the assessment, service plan, or through the intake evaluation, and how those issues will be managed;

 (h) Document contingency plans for responding to a client's emergent care needs or other crises; and

 (i) Be approved by the case manager.

-(6) The adult day health center must keep the negotiated care plan in the client's file, the plan to the client or client representative, and must provide a copy to the client's case manager, including any required authorizing practitioner orders.
+(9) The adult day health center must keep the negotiated care plan in the client's file, provide a copy to the client or client representative, and a copy to the client's case manager, including any required authorizing practitioner orders.
 The department case manager must review the negotiated care plan for inclusion of services that are appropriate and authorized for the client's care needs.

 (10) The negotiated care plan must limit the frequency of department-funded services to the number of days in the department-authorized service plan.